matbryan52/microscopy-images-qem-practical/exercise/exercise.md

 ### 3 - Live drift correction

 If we can estimate the drift rate periodically then we can also shift the scan grid predictively in compensation - in a real microscope you might do this by adjusting *beam shift*.
-In the simulator we can supply a function which takes the timestamp of the scan about to start, and moves the `centre` of the scan grid by some amount.
+In the simulator we can supply a function `drift_corrector` which takes the timestamp of the scan about to start, and shifts the supplied `centre` of the scan grid by some amount.
 A simple function to do this would be:

 ```python
 def predict_drift(scan_time: float) -> tuple[float, float]: